Demi-urge/menace_sandbox/docs/sandbox_runner.md

 flaky_upstream: +0.050
 ```

-ROI delta represents the difference between the ROI recorded with the workflow
-enabled and the baseline without it.
-Positive values indicate an improvement
-over the baseline, while negative values mean the workflow performs worse.
+ROI delta is calculated as ``roi_with_workflow - roi_without_workflow``.
 The
+second run therefore acts as a counterfactual that reveals the workflow's
+impact.
+Positive values indicate an improvement over the baseline, while
-worst-case scenario is reported separately as the scenario with the most
+negative values mean the workflow performs worse.
+The scenario with the most
-negative ROI delta.
+negative delta is reported as the worst case.

 ## Algorithm Overview